FIFA's Club World Cup TV deal: Saudis pulling strings? – DW – 12/12/2024

 The Club World Cup launch was marked by FIFA's typical pomp and ceremony.
 Suits and ties, convoluted tournament processes and much talk of "inclusivity" and the historic importance of a rejigged competition that few players, clubs or fans seem to want.

 As part of that Miami shindig last week, FIFA boss Gianni Infantino confirmed a new and surprising broadcast deal.
-Exclusive rights have gone to DAZN, a sports streaming website headquartered in the UK who have been buying up rights packages for sports, mainly in western Europe, for the last few years.
-They are also losing significant sums of money.
+Exclusive rights have gone to DAZN, a sports streaming website headquartered in the UK that has been buying up rights packages for sports, mainly in western Europe, for the last few years.
+It is also losing significant sums of money.

 "Through this broadcasting agreement, billions of football fans worldwide can now watch what will be the most widely accessible club football tournament ever — and FOR FREE.
 Football Unites the World," Infantino was quoted on FIFA's website as saying.
 The capital letters are FIFA's own.

-The promise that all matches will be free-to-air worldwide is eyecatching from an organization who usually chase the money.
+The promise that all matches will be free-to-air worldwide is eyecatching from an organization that usually chases the money.
 At FIFA's Women's World Cup in Australia in 2023, for example, non-host matches were hidden away on a pay-TV service few were subscribed to.
-It also narrows the options for DAZN; they can either stream the matches themselves but waive their usual fees or sub-license the 63 matches to free-to-air broadcasters (usually public broadcasters) around the world.
+It also narrows the options for DAZN; it can either stream the matches itself but waive its usual fees or sub-license the 63 matches to free-to-air broadcasters (usually public broadcasters) around the world.

 "What surprised me was the the $1 billion (€950 million) fee, which I think is is quite a big shot [gamble] for a competition that hasn't really proven its value," Tom Evens, co-author of upcoming book "Sports Media Rights in the Age of Streaming and Platformisation" told DW.